XHTML - Summary

 Ensure that all attributes are in a name="value" format.

 Make sure that all container elements have closing tags.

 Place a forward slash inside all standalone elements.
-For example, all <br> elements should be rewritten as <br />.
+For example, rewrite all <br> elements as <br />.

 Designate client-side script code and style sheet code as CDATA sections.